What kinds of water birds can you find in Colorado?

 Cattle Egret Range Map

 - A completely white, medium-sized water bird with a black dagger-like bill.

-- Black legs, but their feet are yellow.
+- They have black legs, but their feet are yellow.

 - A yellow patch of skin beneath their eye.